Some companies have academic roots and some are spun from industry powerhouses.

 But even today, years after Dr. Rao started his journey of discovery, few researchers are aware of non-invasive tools that allow real-time oxygen and pH measurements in cell cultures.

-Today, SBI is a collective of scientists, engineers and business people committed to making intelligent, dynamic process scouting devices with dissolved oxygen and pH sensors easily accessible and available to the thousands of cell scientists and bioprocessing engineers who are on the cutting edge of scientific and medical breakthroughs.
+Today, SBI is a collective of scientists, engineers and business people committed to making intelligent, dynamic sensors and instruments that monitor biomass, pH, and dissolved oxygen easily accessible and available to the thousands of cell scientists and bioprocessing engineers who are on the cutting edge of scientific and medical breakthroughs.
 Our job is to power your scientific audacity.
 For every experiment, every day.